-RCGP Chair calls for help for overseas GP trainees to stay in the NHS
+RCGP calls for more help for NHS GP trainees from overseas

 In a letter to the Guardian, College Chair Professor Kamila Hawthorne lays out how overseas GPs are penalised by the visa process and calls on all political parties to commit to change this in the upcoming General Election.